Search

 Stop dreaming – Crystal Palace ARE Premier League

-The Eagles beat Watford 1-0 at Wembley in the play-off final after a Kevin Phillips penalty in extra-time.
+The Eagles achieved a 1-0 victory over Watford at Wembley during the play-off final, thanks to a penalty scored by Kevin Phillips in extra time.

 Crystal Palace are going up